ultrabug/py3status/py3status/modules/README.md

 ### <a name="clementine"></a>clementine

-Display the current "artist - title" playing in Clementine.
+Display song currently playing in Clementine.

 Configuration parameters:
   - `cache_timeout` how often we refresh this module in seconds *(default 5)*